Approx. duration: 30 months

 Course Summary:

-Veterinary nursing is the supportive care of animals receiving treatment within a veterinary practice.
-A veterinary nurse works as a member of the veterinary team, providing expert nursing care for sick animals.
-Veterinary nurses also play a significant role in educating owners on maintaining the health of their pets.
-They carry out technical work and are skilled in undertaking a range of diagnostic tests, medical treatments and minor surgical procedures, under veterinary direction.
-Veterinary Nurses are registered professionals and work within the standards and scope of practice defined by the Royal College of Veterinary Surgeons (RCVS) RCVS
+Veterinary nursing involves providing supportive care to animals receiving treatment in a veterinary practice.
+A veterinary nurse works as part of the veterinary team, delivering expert nursing care to sick animals.
+They also play a key role in educating pet owners on how to maintain their pets’ health.
+Veterinary nurses perform technical tasks and are trained to carry out various diagnostic tests, medical treatments, and minor surgical procedures under the guidance of a veterinarian.
+As registered professionals, veterinary nurses work within the standards and scope of practice set by the Royal College of Veterinary Surgeons (RCVS) RCVS